 The idea of an IEF NOC-IOC Forum was born out of the IEF Ministerial meetings held in the middle of the last decade.
-At that time, talk about the end of easy (and cheap) access to oil reserves was common, with some people making reference to peak oil, stirring up the debate.
-Some saw the surge in oil prices up to 2008 as a validation of this perspective.
+At that time, talk about the end of easy (and cheap) access to oil reserves was common, with some people making reference to peak oil and as a validation of this perspective.
 Others pointed to the willingness and ability of producers to meet consumer demand - before, during, and after the world financial crisis- as an indication that peak oil was a concept whose time had not come, or was patently wrong.
 And yet others found these views wanting, pointing to the rise in Asian energy demand as a key driver of oil prices.